input-output-hk/essential-cardano-content/content/article/what-is-cardano-cardano-101.md

 Marlowe is a domain-specific language (DSL) for writing and executing financial contracts.

-Marlowe contracts are optimized for financial transactions, development platforms, and ensure a fast track for financial service providers to build expertise in smart contracts and blockchain technology.
+Marlowe contracts are designed for financial transactions and ensure a fast track for financial service providers to build expertise in smart contracts and blockchain technology.

 Marlowe provides a suite of products for the community that will foster the adoption of Cardano in finance.
 Marlowe creates a blockchain-specific way to replicate key processes within financial services by making smart contract development easier for developers in this industry.